Your Mama warned you about this

 Take the Next Step:

 - Don't throw those leftovers away because you're not sure what to do with them.
-Visit the TDS library for great ways to use up leftovers.
+Discover savvy ways ways to use them up.

 Share your thoughts about this article with the editor.